frogermcs/codebase-dump/Readme.md

 python app.py <path_to_codebase> -f <output_filename> -o <output_format>
 ```

+### Try online with Google Colab

+You can try codebase-dump in an online environment, Google Colab.
+It can be a good option if you don't have a Python environment on your computer.
+Just launch it here: [codebase-dump Colab](https://colab.research.google.com/drive/1dchobm2d5V8vYBYtlMVosP7jGeDKhDiJ?usp=sharing).
+To test it out, run all the code via Runtime -> Run All.

 ### Usage in GitHub Actions
 You can automate codebase-dump in a GitHub Actions workflow to generate and save the code dump as an artifact.
 Here’s an example workflow configuration (working example available in this own repository: [.github/workflows/codebase_dump.yml](.github/workflows/codebase_dump.yml)).